SrGaabriel/soma/docs/UNDERSTAND.md

 This is my favourite quote about Interaction Combinators because it perfectly summarizes why I believe they are the future of computation.

+## Elementary Affine Logic (EAL)

+[TODO]

 ## Interaction Calculus

-While interaction combinators are universal and elegant, they're low-level—like writing assembly for computation graphs.
-Programming directly with γ, δ, and ε is tedious.
-What we need is a higher-level language that compiles down to interaction combinators.
+Interaction calculus is a higher-level language that maps onto interaction nets.
+Simultanealy, it took the key idea from EAL: controlled duplication is the key to optimal computational complexity.

 This is where the Interaction Calculus (IC), also developed by Victor Taelin, comes in.
 It's essentially lambda calculus redesigned from the ground up to map naturally onto interaction nets.
 The result is a calculus that looks familiar to functional programmers but has radically different semantics.

 Three key changes distinguish IC from traditional lambda calculus:

-1. **Affine variables:** Each variable can be used at most once.
-This directly reflects the linear logic foundation—every value is a resource that must be consumed exactly once (or explicitly discarded).
+1. **Affine variables:** Each variable can be used at most once (either once or explicitly discarded).
+This enforces linearity at the variable level, ensuring that resources are managed correctly.

 2. **Global scoping:** Variables aren't bound to their lexical scope.
 They can appear anywhere in the program.
-This sounds chaotic, but it's actually what enables optimal sharing.

-3. **Superpositions and duplications:** When you need to use a value more than once, you don't just copy it.
-Instead, you create a *superposition*—a value that exists in multiple "branches" simultaneously.
-A *duplication* then collapses these branches when needed.
+3. **Superpositions:** Superpositions are fan nodes that connect the result of one computation to multiple consumers.
+When a superposition is evaluated, it creates duplications of the underlying value as needed.

 The superposition/duplication mechanism is what makes IC special.
 In normal lambda calculus, if you write `let x = expensive() in x + x`, the term `expensive()` might be computed twice.
 Optimal evaluators solve this through complex bookkeeping.
-In IC, the solution is built into the language itself: `expensive()` becomes a superposition that's shared between both uses, and duplication happens lazily (or in Soma's case, eagerly) only when the values actually need to diverge.
+In IC, the solution is built into the model itself: `expensive()` becomes a superposition that's shared between both uses, and duplication happens lazily (or in Soma's case, eagerly) only when the values actually need to diverge.

 This gives IC something remarkable: *optimal evaluation* by construction.
 The interaction net representation automatically shares computation in the most efficient way possible, avoiding redundant work that plagues traditional functional languages.

-The tradeoff is that IC can't express certain lambda calculus terms—notably self-application like `λx.(x x)`, since that would require using `x` twice.
-But in practice, this restriction eliminates the patterns that cause exponential blowup in evaluation, turning them into the efficient shared computation that interaction nets excel at.
+The tradeoff is that IC can't express certain lambda calculus terms.
+For example, consider a function like `enumerate : A → List A` (that takes a type and produces all values of that type) is extremely powerful.
+If you could feed it to itself, you'd get an enumeration of all enumerators, which leads to diagonal arguments and paradoxes, similar to how unrestricted self-application leads to the halting problem.

+> Thanks to [Kart](https://github.com/kartva) for pointing this out and the correlation to EAL!

 ## TL;DR